 Step 1: Complete a Paramedic Training Program and Earn Relevant EMT Licenses When Necessary

-Paramedic training programs can be completed in more than one way.
+Paramedic training courses can be completed in more than one way.
 If an individual is interested in becoming trained as an EMT while studying to become a paramedic, he or she can enroll in a series of programs composed of an EMT-Basic, an EMT-Intermediate and a paramedic certificate program.
 Each program in such a series would act as a prerequisite to the next level, and each program will prepare an aspiring EMT or paramedic for a separate level of state licensure.
 In some cases, licensure at one level may be required before moving on to the next level of education.
-Although states may have variances in requirements for paramedic licensing, all states require licensees to sit for the certification exam given through the National Registry of Emergency Medical Technicians (NREMT).
+Although states have variances in requirements for paramedic licensing, all states require licensees to sit for the certification exam given through the National Registry of Emergency Medical Technicians (NREMT).

 In addition to this EMT-to-paramedic format of programs, an aspiring paramedic may choose to enter directly into an associate's degree program in paramedicine after high school.
 These programs typically take two years to complete and can be enrolled in without any previous academic or work experience in the emergency services.
 Due to the hands-on nature of the work, programs are typically structured to include lectures, labs, clinical sessions and field internships.
 Some typical areas covered in these types of programs include anatomy, pharmacology, cardiology and trauma.